After you have installed Oracle Business Process Management, you can configure the domain, which you can also extend for high availability.

 There is another server group called SOA-MGD-SVRS-ONLY that targets only SOA but not Oracle Web Services Manager (OWSM) to the server.
 This is typically used if you want to have Oracle Web Services Manager (OWSM) in a different server rather than with the SOA server.

 Server groups target Fusion Middleware applications and services to one or more servers by mapping defined application service groups to each defined server group.
 A given application service group may be mapped to multiple server groups if needed.
 Any application services that are mapped to a given server group are automatically targeted to all servers that are assigned to that group.
-See Application Service Groups, Server Groups, and Application Service Mappings in Domain Template Reference.
+For more information, see Application Service Groups, Server Groups, and Application Service Mappings in Domain Template Reference.

 Click Add and select SOA-MGD-SVRS to create a second Managed Server named